repligator/megamek/megamek/docs/1-Readme/readme.txt

 should be directed to their developers for support.

 _Note of file types_
 MegaMek uses two file types for units.
 Files with the extension MTF are mechs, and all other unit types are BLK files.
-Both our editable with a quality text editor, but we recommend not hand editing files as it can break the programs.
+Both are editable with a quality text editor, but we recommend not hand editing files as it can break the programs.

 ADVANCED MAP SETTINGS